 Repairing Settler-Indigenous relations is everyone’s job.
 We are all treaty people, and the instructions have been laid out for us.

-There are 31 recommendations from the Truth & Reconciliation Commission of Canada’s Calls to Action that have been identified for Ontario.
-An additional 142 recommendations have been identified for the province out of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+The majority of the 94 Calls to Action from the Truth & Reconciliation Commission of Canada remain incomplete.
+An additional 231 recommendations have been identified out of the National Inquiry into Missing and Murdered Indigenous Women and Girls, many of which are aimed at the federal government and federal agencies.

 Forming and repairing relationships can help build healthier, more prosperous communities that benefit everyone.